 Sevin, E. (2011).
 Thinking about place branding: Ethics of concept.
 Place Branding and Public Diplomacy, 7(3), 155-164. doi: 10.1057/pb.2011.15

-Know of a new author or perspective on this topic?
-Help us develop this page further: get in touch for details.
+Know of a new author or perspective on brand integrity, authenticity and credibility?
+Help us develop this page further and benefit from free access to our premium content: get in touch for details.